 While the terms "Remote" or "Virtual" net metering are not used in Massachusetts, Massachusetts' net metering regulations allow for benefits similar to programs in other states that use this terminology.
 In Massachusetts, customers with net metered distributed generation systems may allocate net metering credits to other National Grid electric accounts within the same ISO-NE load zone.
 This is allocation is determined when the customer submits a completed Schedule Z form to National Grid along with the appropriate Interconnection Application materials.

 On August 24, 2012 the MA Department of Public Utilities (D.P.U.) issued an order in 11-11-C on Definition of Unit and Facility where they limited each single parcel of land to one "host" costumer.
 On July 1, 2013 the MA D.P.U. offered additional clarification regarding the definition of a Facility.
-Please refer to the Net Metering page for more information.
+Please refer to the Massachusetts DPU Net Metering FAQ website for more information.

 G3 accounts have Time-of-Use metering that records energy imported or exported during on/off-peak periods, as defined by the rate.
 Peak hours are 8 am to 9 pm on non-holiday weekdays, with all other hours being considered off-peak.
 If a G3 customer exports during the peak hours, the Peak Net Metering Credit is calculated at the on-peak rate.
 Similarly, if a G3 customer exports during off-peak hours, the Off Peak Net Metering Credit is calculated based on the off-peak rate.